alphagov/government-service-design-manual/guides-and-toolkits/user-research/conceptalphatesting.md

 ##Participants

-Participants are be obtained from the target group for the product or service - this can be from the general population or harder to reach groups.
+Participants are be obtained from the target group for the service - this can be from the general population or harder to reach groups.

 ##Timescales